 “Strategy is a fancy word for coming up with a long-term plan and putting it into action.”

-Despite this, it is incredibly important to note that not all plans are created equal and what I want to share with you in this post, is 5 ways to get more strategic in your business.
-I want your planning to go beyond simply setting some goals and hoping for the best.
+Despite this, it is incredibly important to note that not all plans are created equal and what I want to share with you in this post, are 5 ways to get more strategic in your business.
+Essentially, I want your planning to go beyond simply setting some goals and hoping for the best.